Vauxhall Astra hatchback - Interior & comfort

 The Vauxhall Astra has a stylish and cleverly designed interior that matches anything you’ll find in rivals

-Vauxhall interiors have been getting better and better of late and the latest Astra is no exception.
-It provides a more interesting place to sit than many rivals, and there are plenty of soft-touch materials to give a high-quality feel.
+Vauxhall interiors have been getting better and better of late and the Astra was no exception when it arrived.
+It provided a notable upgrade over previous versions, with plenty of soft-touch materials to give a high-quality feel, but it's due to be replaced soon and is starting to feel its age.
 It’s an easy car to get in and out of and a comfortable one once you’re inside.

 Vauxhall Astra dashboard

 Like many car dashboards these days, the Astra’s is dominated by a large touchscreen that controls many of the on-board functions (either seven or eight inches depending on the exact trim level).
 We found it easier to operate than some rivals' systems and it allows you to 'mirror' your iPhone or other smartphone’s screen with a minimum of fuss.
 Apple CarPlay and Android Auto connectivity is standard, too.

 The screen is surrounded by classy piano-black and bright chrome-effect trims.
 With just a few physical buttons on the infotainment system and air-con controls lower down on the dash, it’s nicely neat and uncluttered.
 It is, however, rather traditional compared with the latest fashion for wide screens which span across the dashboard and behind the steering wheel.
 While it looks less striking, we actually find it more intuitive than the Golf's setup, with physical knobs for the climate control proving much easier to use than the VW's touch-sensitive sliders.

 There’s another screen right in front of you, set between the rev counter and speedometer, which features one of our few gripes with the Astra – it goes up in increments of 20mph, making it hard to pinpoint the important 30 and 70mph marks.
 Elite Nav Premium versions get a new eight-inch digital instrument cluster in place of analogue gauges.